504 - COMMON HITTING FAULTS

 Over Striding:

-foot.
+Over striding will directly effect the weight transfer from your back foot to your front foot.
 Resulting in poor balance and poor bat control.
-The back foot will often be dragged
+The back foot will often be dragged forward forcing the hitter to open up too soon.

 Correction:

-over your back foot.
+Restrict the stride to about a foot (12 inches) while concentrating on keeping your weight over your back foot.
 Widen your stance at the start will help cut back on your stride.